 For any children age sixteen (16) and older with a case plan goal of Another Planned Permanent Living Arrangement (APPLA), case plans must include the identification of the intensive and ongoing efforts to return the child to the home of the parent, place the child for adoption or tribal customary adoption, establish a legal guardianship or place the child or nonminor dependent with a fit and willing relative, as appropriate.
 Efforts must include the use of technology, including social media to find biological or other family members of the child.

 The Extended Foster Care (EFC) Program allows foster Children over the age of eighteen (18) to continue to remain in foster care and to receive foster care payment benefits and services.
 Before a foster child turns eighteen (18), CSWs must work collaboratively with the child to develop a Case Plan and a Transitional Independent Living Plan (TILP).

-If a child is likely to remain in foster care beyond their eighteenth (18th) birthday and those in a Non-Dependent, Non-Related Legal Guardianship (NRLG), the following information must be age-related requirements):with them and included in the Case Plans (in addition to the above
+If a child is likely to remain in foster care beyond their eighteenth (18th) birthday and those in a Non-Dependent, Non-Related Legal Guardianship (NRLG), the following information must be discussed with them and included in the Case Plans (in addition to the above age-related requirements):

 For children seeking to reenter foster care as a NMD, a Case Plan Update must be submitted to court at the hearing to address reinstatement of dependency.
 The Case Plan Update must include the following: